Aehsan4004/odin-tictactoe/README.md

 #### Methods:
 - `display`: Prints the board.
-- `place_marker(row, col, marker)`: Places a marker on the board if the spot is available.
+- `place_marker(row, col, marker)`: Places a marker on the board if the spot is available (now using 1-based indexing).
 - `winner?(marker)`: Checks if a player has won.
 - `full?`: Checks if the board is full.